 Star Wars Episode VIII: The Last Jedi (2017)

-Director: Rian Johnson.
 The Last Jedi is riddled with errors and plot holes that are obvious even to the most novice of audiences.
-Almost everything from the previous film was wholly disregarded, and Director Rian Johnson introduced all manner of silly moments: Leia flying through space instead of dying, Luke hologramming himself (after being a jaded loser through the bulk of the film), awful characters like Admiral Holdo, a massive side-plot to a Las Vegas-esque planet that ultimately yields nothing, ridiculous slapstick jokes more apropos for a cheap Marvel action movie, and so on.
+Almost everything from the previous film, The Force Awakens, is wholly discarded in The Last Jedi.
+Director Rian Johnson introduces all manner of silly moments: Leia flying through space while on the verge of death, Luke behaving like a jaded and disappointing loser who can apparently hologram himself to other parts of the galaxy, awful characters like Admiral Holdo, a frivolous side-plot to a Las Vegas-esque planet, ridiculous slapstick jokes, ships suddenly hyperdriving into other ships, new secret Jedi books are introduced and then promptly destroyed, the great mystery of Rey’s background is destroyed as irrelevent, the central villain is suddenly killed off with no explanation of his background, and on and on.
 Apparently, Johnson was merely hoping to “subvert expectations” with this film.
 The Last Jedi is a film to be resoundingly disregarded as one of the worst sequels of all time.
 The only redeeming parts of the film are the visually stunning effects and shooting locations.
-Instead, we should focus our efforts on a better trilogy, with The Empire Strikes Back, one of the greatest sequels of all time.
+Instead, we should focus our cinematic appreciation on the far superior original Star Wars trilogy –The Empire Strikes Back being one of the greatest sequels of all time.

 Best Picture (2017): The Shape of Water (2017)